parkjangwon/icu/README.md

 [한국어 버전 (Korean Version)](README.ko.md)

-ICU is a simple yet powerful anonymous URL health monitoring service.
+ICU is a simple yet powerful URL health monitoring service.
 Register a URL, and ICU will periodically check its status and response time, providing you with a real-time monitoring page.
+Authentication is required (Google SSO via Supabase Auth).

 ## ✨ Key Features

-- **Anonymous & Simple**: No sign-up required.
-Just enter a URL to start monitoring.
+- **Simple Sign-in (Google SSO)**: Sign in with Google via Supabase Auth and start monitoring.
 - **Periodic Health Checks**: Automatically checks your URL's status (UP/DOWN) and response time.
 - **Real-time Dashboard**: A unique, shareable page for each URL showing its current status, response time chart, and check history.
 - **Modern UI/UX**: Clean interface with both **Dark and Light mode** support.